PolinaAlexandr/Python-console-tree/README.md

 # Console tree
-- show your folder system
+- Show git repositories in file system
-- search for git repos
+- Choose what to use pythongit or os
-(os module training)
+- Add graphic thee view